 Sand Creek Massacre Site (Sand Creek Massacre National Historic Site)

 Near junction of County.
 Rd.
 54 and County Rd.
 W, Eads vicinity

-The site is nationally important for its association with the November 29, 1864, Sand Creek Massacre.
-This event represents a major turning point in Indian-white relations on the western frontier during the last half of the 19th century.
-It had devastating effects upon Cheyenne and Arapaho familial and social structures and was a catalyst for years of ensuing U.S. Army-Indian warfare throughout the central plains.
+The site is nationally significant for its association with the November 29, 1864, Sand Creek Massacre.
+This event represents a major turning point in American Indian-white relations on the western frontier during the last half of the nineteenth century.
+It had devastating effects upon Cheyenne and Arapaho familial and social structures and was a catalyst for years of ensuing U.S. Army-American Indian warfare throughout the central plains.
 The site has yielded important information supporting, in broad terms, oral tradition and historical documentation, and it is likely to yield new information regarding U.S. military and American Indian conflicts.
-The Sand Creek Massacre National Historic Site will officially open to the public on June 1, 2007.
-The park will be open on a limited schedule.
-Check with the National Park Service for days and times of operation.
-(1994 photograph.)
+The Sand Creek Massacre National Historic Site officially opened to the public on June 1, 2007.
+To visit the site and learn more visit the National Park service web site.
+(1994 photograph)

 211 Main St.

 State Register 12/11/1996, 5KW.50

 Constructed in 1921, this small, 14 by 16 foot, concrete jail is one of the few public buildings ever constructed in Haswell.
 Not in use since the 1940s, the unaltered building remains as a visible local landmark.
 (1995 photograph.)